indiscible/qmandel/README.md

 	c:c+1
 	from `m where n<4 ]

-And I wanted a picture too!
+# And I wanted a bitmap too:

 bmp: { [p; i; s]
  p 1: 0x424d;